RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 3.md

 Answer: A

-### Question # 16 - During an IT audit, the CEO of a cloud provider demands regular updates on the testing process.
+### Question # 16 - During an IT audit, the CEO of a cloud provider [demands regular updates on the testing process].
 How should auditors respond to this demand?
 A.	Refuse to provide the CEO with any information until the conclusion of the audit.
 B.	Refer the matter to the client’s Board of Directors.
-C.	Provide the CEO with regular updates.
+C.	**Provide the CEO with regular updates**.
 D.	Refer the matter to the audit firm’s partnership review board.

 Answer: C